 The SNICS II is the most versatile negative ion source presently available.
 This sputter cathode source produces ion beams for all elements that form a stable negative ion.
 Its unique design and metal/ceramic construction with no organic seals in the main housing of the source has produced a reliable system with superior performance for all negative ions across the periodic table.

 Cesium vapor flows from the cesium oven into an enclosed area between the cooled cathode and the heated ionizing surface.
-Some of the cesium condenses on the front of the cathode and some of the cesium is ionized by the hot surface.
-The ionized cesium accelerates toward the cathode and is focused on the front face of the cathode.
+When vapor atoms condense onto this heated surface, they become positive cesium ions, which are then accelerated and focused onto the front face of the cathode.
 The ionized cesium sputters particles from the cathode through a condensed cesium layer on the cathode face.
-In this way, negative ions are accelerated from the cathode surface.
+The low electron affinity of the cesium favors the production of negative ions in the sputtering process, and those ions are accelerated back toward the ionizer, and focused into a negative ion beam.

 Customers report emittances of the resulting negative ion beam from a SNICS II source from 3-5 πmm mR (MeV)1/2 for 80% of the beam, depending upon the beam mass.